PRASANNAKUMARA-V-BELLADA/com.movieflixapp/README.md

-This is MovieFlix Full Stack Application Created Using SpringBoot.
+This is MovieFlix Full Stack Application Created Using SpringBoot Java, HTML,CSS,JS,SQL.